spham-amzn/spham-amzn.github.io/content/posts/o3de-ros2-containerize-simulation.md

 # Distributing Simulation Projects
-For robotics simulation projects for ROS2 and O3DE, collaboration on constructing and refining the simulation can be shared across a team through source control such as GIT or Perforce.
-However, in order iterate through developing the simulation, O3DE, ROS2, and its environment and dependencies need to be installed separately in order to access and contribute to the project.
-I explained how Amazon's EC2 helps with the environment through a marketplace AMI in my previous blog post.
+For robotics simulation projects using [ROS2](https://ros.org/) and [O3DE](https://o3de.org), collaboration on constructing and refining the simulation can be shared across a team through source control such as GIT or Perforce.
+However, in order to access, develop, and contribute to the simulation project, O3DE, ROS2, and its environment and dependencies need to be installed separately.
+I explained how Amazon's EC2 helps with the environment through a marketplace AMI in my previous [blog post](https://spham-amzn.github.io/posts/o3de-ros2-aws-mp-ami/).

-The primary goal of simulations is for training robots through ROS2, not through O3DE.
+The primary goal of simulations is for training robots through ROS2, not through O3DE’s Editor.
 Once the simulation is ready for use, O3DE itself is not needed to run the simulation.
 The simulation project can be exported into a launcher application separate from O3DE's Editor and build environment.
 Exporting a simulation project into its own launcher will package just the launcher executable and its bare minimum dependent binaries, assets, and necessary settings needed to launch the simulation.
-All the additional Editor and Asset Processor related artifacts that comes with a full O3DE installation will be omitted.
+All the additional Editor and Asset Processor related artifacts that comes with a full O3DE installation is omitted.

 ### Containerization

 The exported project alone usually is not enough to have it run on different machines.
 Along with the base operating system (in this case, Ubuntu Linux) there are additional pre-requisite package requirements.
 In order to have the simulation project run consistently across different machines, each machine must have the same operating system, packages, and environment.
-Another approach to utilize containerization.
+Another approach is to utilize containerization.

 Containerization provides many benefits for our use case:

 #### Portability
 The simulation project will be contained in its own isolated environment and operating system.
 The specific operating system, Ubuntu 22.04, and all of its required packages will be embedded in the container image and isolated from the host machine.
-That means no additional simulation-specific pre-requisites are needed to launch the simulation.
+That means no additional simulation-specific prerequisites are needed to launch the simulation (other than the Container service and the NVIDIA Container Toolkit).
 This allows it to run on multiple devices and operating systems.

 #### Consistency
 Container images are immutable.
 This ensures that the application will run in a consistent manner across any environment or operating system.

 #### Scalability
 Containers are lightweight and run efficiently.
-Unlike virtual machines, they do not need to be boot up to load the operating system.
-Containers can be distributed and managed easily through different container orchestration tools as well.
+Unlike virtual machines, they do not need to boot up to load the operating system.
+Containers can be easily distributed and managed through container orchestration tools as well.

-We will be using the same simulation project we created from my previous blog in this example.

 ## Exporting the Project
-Once the simulation project is working as expected through the Editor and from command line, we can use the O3DE to export the project to a single folder.
-Through the Project Manager, click on the context button for the project **MyRobotSimulation** and click on **Open Export Settings...**
+Once the simulation project is working as expected through the Editor and from command line, we can use O3DE to export the project to a single folder.
+Open Project Manager, click on the context button for the project **MyRobotSimulation** and click on **Open Export Settings...**

 ![O3DE Project Manager](/images/blog/o3de-ros2-export-project/project-manager-context.png)

-This will bring up the export settings specific to this project.
-This is where we will configure the settings we need to export just the simulation (game) launcher.
+This brings up the export settings specific to this project.
+Next, we configure the settings needed to export just the simulation (game) launcher.

 ![Export Setting](/images/blog/o3de-ros2-export-project/export_settings.png)

 The export settings is designed for any type of project, not just simulations.
-There will only be a few settings that we need to enable and configure for our simulation launcher:
+There’s only a few settings needed to create our simulation launcher:

 |  |  | |
 | ----- | ----- | ----- |